yosefw/yosefw.github.io/projects/open-pension/index.md

 time: May 2013—present
 type: Voluntary project
 cover-image: assets/cover-img.png
-excerpt: Open Pension is a voluntary <a href="http://en.wikipedia.org/wiki/Open_data">open data</a>, aimed at exposing how pension fund savings in Israel are invested and managed.
+excerpt: Open Pension is a voluntary <a href="http://en.wikipedia.org/wiki/Open_data">open data</a> project, aimed at exposing how pension fund savings in Israel are invested and managed.
 My role in the project  was (and still is) to translate this abstract goal into a useful product.
 While the project is still in development, it has already garnered the attention and cooperation of both the press and the Ministry of Finance.
 ---

 ## About the project